Jill Underly

-Biography
+Early life and career

-Jill Underly grew up in northwest Indiana, outside Chicago.
-She earned her bachelor's degree from Indiana University Bloomington in 1999, with a double-major in history and sociology.
+Underly grew up in northwest Indiana, outside Chicago.
+She attended the School Town of Munster public schools, graduating from Munster High School in 1995.
+She earned her bachelor's degree from Indiana University Bloomington in 1999, with a double major in history and sociology.

-Immediately after earning her degree, she went to work as a high school social studies teacher at Frankfort High School and Munster High School, in Frankfort and Munster, Indiana, respectively.
+She began her career as a high school social studies teacher at Frankfort High School and Munster High School, located in Frankfort and Munster, Indiana, respectively.
 While teaching, she pursued further education, and, in 2004, received her first master's degree in secondary education curriculum and instruction from Indiana University–Purdue University Indianapolis.

-In 2005, she moved to Madison, Wisconsin, where she continued her education at the University of Wisconsin–Madison and worked on the staff for Undergraduate Academic Services in the College of Letters & Sciences.
-She earned her second master's degree in 2008 in Educational Administration and licensure in Educational Administration.

-In 2009, she was hired by the Wisconsin Department of Public Instruction as an assistant director and education consultant, where she remained until 2014.
-During these years, she continued her education at the University of Wisconsin, and, in 2012, earned her doctorate in educational leadership & policy analysis.
+In 2005, Underly left Indiana and moved to Madison, Wisconsin, where she continued her education at the University of Wisconsin–Madison and worked on the staff for Undergraduate Academic Services in the College of Letters & Sciences.
+In 2008, she earned her second master's degree and licensure in educational administration.
+In 2009, she was hired by the Wisconsin Department of Public Instruction as an assistant director of the educator licensing team and federal programs education consultant, a position she held until 2014.
+During these years, she continued her education at the University of Wisconsin, and, in 2012, earned her doctorate in educational leadership and policy analysis.

-In 2014, she moved to Hollandale, Wisconsin, to become principal of Pecatonica Elementary School.
+In 2014, Underly moved to Hollandale, Wisconsin, to become principal of Pecatonica Elementary School.
 The following year, the Pecatonica Area School Board selected her as school district administrator.
 During her term, Underly was outspoken for the interests of rural school districts.

+Superintendent of Public Instruction

-In May 2020, following the announcement that incumbent State Superintendent Carolyn Stanford Taylor would not seek election to a full four-year term, Underly announced her candidacy for State Superintendent of Public Instruction.
+In May 2020, following the announcement that incumbent State Superintendent Carolyn Stanford Taylor would not seek election to a full four-year term, Underly announced her candidacy for state superintendent of Public Instruction.

-Underly topped a field of seven candidates in the February 2021 nonpartisan primary, and went on to defeat former Brown Deer superintendent Deborah Kerr in the April general election.
-Underly received the endorsements of retired Republican state senator Dale Schultz, Democratic U.S. senator Tammy Baldwin, U.S. representatives Ron Kind, Gwen Moore, and Mark Pocan, former Governor Jim Doyle, and nearly every Democrat in the Wisconsin Legislature.
+Underly topped a field of seven candidates in the February 2021 nonpartisan primary, and went on to defeat former Brown Deer Superintendent Deborah Kerr in the April general election.
+Underly received the endorsements of retired Republican state senator Dale Schultz; Democratic U.S. senator Tammy Baldwin; U.S. representatives Ron Kind, Gwen Moore, and Mark Pocan, former Governor Jim Doyle; and nearly every Democrat in the Wisconsin Legislature.
 Her opponent, a proponent of voucher school expansion, was endorsed by former U.S. Secretary of Education Arne Duncan and Democratic state senator Lena Taylor.

+On April 1, 2025, Underly was re-elected to another term as state superintendent after successfully defeating education consultant Brittany Kinser.